marvin-kolja/capstone-public/macOS/README.md

 ### Error handling

-The app uses a custom error type `AppError` to takes a `LocalizedError`.
+The app uses a custom error type `AppError` that takes a `LocalizedError`.
 This should be used to propagate errors as we can use those errors to show error toasts in the app.

 > Showing error toast is not implemented yet.
 Though if we keep using `AppError` for error handling, it will be easy to implement error toasts in the future.